 Once you’ve got your content narrowed down, the biggest issue I see with handouts is the order that the information is presented.
 There is a tendency to lead with the methodology.
 Although the methodology is very important, the reader is probably most interested in the key things you learned.

 Here’s how I recommend structuring your report handout:

 - Start by leading with your main message in the title.

 - Use the majority of your handout to provide evidence of that message (3-5 key findings).
 This is a great place to add in supporting visuals.

 - Include a “Call to Action”.
 What should your reader do with this new knowledge?

 - Finally, always end with a place for the reader to learn more!

-**RESOURCE** To learn more, check out the tip sheet I created for the 2016 American Evaluation Association Annual Conference.
+**For Your Toolbelt** For more questions to consider when creating a handout, check out the tip sheet I created for the 2016 American Evaluation Association Annual Conference.